Notes on the Geography of The West Bank: Bethlehem 4: Millennium Projects

 A completed stone pavement a hundred yards west of the Church of the Nativity.
 The hope was that owners would undertake at their own expense the renewal of what's behind the facades.
 So long as an old rent-control law caps the very low rents they can charge, the prospects are remote.

 Manger Square, freshly paved with limestone flags laid in a quasi-star pattern.
 The Church of the Nativity is in the background.

 Asphalt remained on the steep ridge-crossing road.
 The Church of the Nativity is just off to the upper left.
 The woman is passing the "ein," or village spring.
 Actually, it's not a spring at all, merely a spot where the aqueduct that once brought water from Solomon's Pools to Jerusalem entered a tunnel under the ridge.
 Village women came here for water until the Jordanians introduced a piped supply.
 At the time the picture was taken, the "ein" was in a state of disrepair, shown close-up in the next picture.

 By 1999 the "ein" had been cleaned up.
 Unfortunately, the conduit from Solomon's Pools had not been restored, so the "ein" remained dry.

-The previous pictures were both taken by looking in the archway under the sign, which identifies the foreign donors who paid for the restoration work.
-The Church of the Nativity lies up the hill to the left, and the original conduit passes in a tunnel underneath the square in front of the church.
+A sign identifies the foreign donors who paid for the restoration work.
+The Church of the Nativity lies up the hill to the left, and the original conduit carried water in a tunnel underneath the square in front of the church.
 Several hundred yards to the left, the conduit once again emerges at the surface and can be traced most of the way to Jerusalem.